 How Egypt should move forward, Rizk said, should be relevant to this demographic.
 A major help would be the proper use of data, she said.
 Effective collection of data and analysis for desegregation is required for targeted policies.

 Instead, jobs will grow in warehousing, delivery and e-commerce.
 Platforms such as smartphone applications and the gig economy will become a huge part of the job market.
-This will require future workforces to become digitally literate and tech savvy and opined that everyone needs to learn coding.
+This will require future workforces to become digitally literate and tech savvy.
+Ismail opined that everyone needs to learn coding.

 Reddy insisted that the future will require upskilling, reskilling and lifelong learning for the job market to remain sustainable.
 He said this responsibility lies on all the actors involved including government, the private sector and the individual.
 On the first two actors, Reddy said it is on them to ensure access for the majority of individuals who will need it.